Bicycle Accident Lawyer Plantation – Introduction

 Many of us think of adolescents when we think of bicycle accidents.
 And children account for between 10 and 20 percent of all serious and fatal bicycle accidents.
 But with the growing popularity of cycling for fun and fitness, middle-aged men have become the most common victims of bicycle accidents.
 Today, the average age of a cyclist killed in a crash is 42.

 About three-quarters of bicycle accidents occur in urban areas, where transportation officials continue to push cycling as an environmentally friendly way to stay healthy and reduce traffic congestion.
 In fact, the Broward Bike Sharing Plan aims to put more than 500 rental bikes on the road.
 Miami is also looking to pattern a bike-share program after one operating in Miami Beach.
 Whether tourists or residents, it’s clear many more novice cyclists will be hitting the road.

 Avoiding Bicycle Accidents

 Master Cycling Plans are also being implemented throughout South Florida.
 Transportation officials must put equal emphasis on infrastructure improvements to accommodate the increase in ridership.
 And motorists must show riders the same respect and courtesy due all travelers on the road.
 Some jurisdictions have passed laws that criminalize crowding riders or otherwise attempting to intimidate a cyclist.
 Dooring and other negligent bicycle accident causes must also be reduced through awareness and education efforts.

-A recent study in the United Kingdom found careless or reckless riders were responsible for less than 20 percent of crashes.
+A recent study in the UK found careless or reckless riders were responsible for less than 20% of crashes.
 In accidents involving adult riders, the driver was found responsible 75 percent of the time.
 In fact, the study found one of the top causes of bicycle accidents was a motorist striking a rider from behind.